In most embedded computers, all code comes pre-loaded in ROM;

 security and prevention of software and/or hardware

 monocultures.
-Monocultures are large populations of genetically
+Monocultures are large populations of

-identical organisms.
-Hybrid wheat, rice and corn fields and
+genetically identical organisms.
+Hybrid wheat, rice and

-Windows operating systems form a software
+Intel processors and Windows operating systems form a software

-monoculture, The iOS smartphone has become another.
-Ways
+monoculture, The iOS smartphone has become

-economies of scale.
-How to create diversity in an economically
+because they provide economies of scale.
+How to create

-scalable way is the difficult task.
-Such ideas are in the early
+diversity in an economically scalable way is the difficult task.

-conceptual stage at best.
+Such ideas are in the early conceptual stage at best.

 What, then, can we say about computing paradigms that